fdgbt/42_lem_in/README.md

 ./lem-in < maps/valid/subject7 | python3 src/visu/visu-hex.py -py3
 ```

-Tip: keep the Left-Click (Mouse) on a room to change its position in live.
+Tip: Hold the Left-Click (Mouse) on a room to change its position, release the click then look the funny graph reorganization in live!

 ## 3rd-party Viewer
 A special option has been implemented to make our program compatible with external graph viewer.